hsb3119-0328/titanic_sample/README.md

 - **Lecturer:Dr. Emmanuel Lance Christopher VI M. Plan**
 - **Group 11 Report:⛴️ Titanic Shipwreck Incident**
 # `Sumary`
- This report aims to develop and compare two machine learning models - K-Nearest Neighbors and Regression - for predicting passenger survival on the Titanic.
+ This report aims to develop and compare two machine learning models - K-Nearest Neighbors and Logistic Regression - for predicting passenger survival on the Titanic.
 The models will utilize features such as Gender, Age, and Passenger Class to make predictions.
 The performance of both models will be evaluated and compared to a baseline model to determine their predictive accuracy.

 ## I.Introduction
 - The tragic sinking of the Titanic in 1912, resulting in the loss of over 1500 lives, serves as a poignant reminder of the dangers of maritime travel.
 In the aftermath of this disaster, international regulations were implemented to improve ship safety.
 This report delves into the factors that may have influenced passenger survival on the Titanic.
-By employing machine learning techniques, specifically K-Nearest Neighbors and Regression, we will analyze a dataset containing information about the passengers and crew.
+By employing machine learning techniques, specifically K-Nearest Neighbors and LOgistic Regression, we will analyze a dataset containing information about the passengers and crew.
 Through this analysis, we aim to uncover patterns and trends that may shed light on the determinants of survival and potentially inform future disaster response strategies.

 It contains two key tables that have been merged into one comprehensive dataset for analysis:
 - **train.csv** :